aneojgurhem/ic2-crop-automation/README.md

 # Introduction

-This Open computers (OC) Script will automatically tier up, stat up, and spread (duplicate) crops for you.
+This Open computers (OC) Script will automatically tier-up, stat-up, and spread (duplicate) crops for you.
 Open Computers is a very powerful yet complicated mod using custom scripts written in lua, but fear not.
 I have made everything here as straight forward as possible to help you get your crop bot running in no time.
 (NOTE: The Geolyzer was broken upon the release of version 2.1.2.1, this script will not work until switching to a older or more recent version)

 # Bare Minimum Components